 - Depending upon the scale and complexity of the installation, a project may go through multiple phases of project development.
 Typically, the project team (artist, sponsor, project manager and consultants) will develop a preliminary set of plans and documents for review by university stakeholders.

-- The project team will incorporate the Public Art Committee’s input into the development of final construction documents.
+- The project team will incorporate the Public Art Committee’s advice into the development of final construction documents.

-- All artwork offered as a gift to the University must be formally approved by the University Development Office in compliance with Administrative Policy 450-11, Acceptance and Acknowledgement of Gifts and Private Grants.
+- All artwork offered as a gift to the University must be formally approved by the University Development Office in compliance with campus policy.